TeamINTERACT/data_pipeline/README.md

         4. Pedometer
         5. Battery
         6. Accelerometer data
+- EMA (Ethica)
-        7. Ecological momentary assessment (EMA- Questions are different from city to city)
+    - __Ecological momentary assessment__ (EMA- Questions are different from city to city) collected from Ethica data.
+They have their own folder because the data are a different format from the rest of the Ethica data and require bespoke data wrangling.

 See Folders for each data source.
 ## Pipeline